 Armed forces and veterans healthcare

-We are committed to ensuring all armed forces personnel serving, and veterans living in, Scotland are able to access the best possible care and support, including safe, effective, and person-centred healthcare.
+We are committed to ensuring all armed forces personnel and veterans who serve and live in Scotland are able to access the best possible care and support, including safe, effective and person-centred healthcare.

-All veterans should receive priority treatment for health problems resulting from service to their country, subject to clinical priority for all patients.
+Armed forces personnel and veterans should face no disadvantage in accessing treatment for health issues resulting from service to their country, subject to clinical priority for all patients.
 We raise awareness of this policy with NHS Boards regularly.
-Additionally, every NHS Board includes Champions for Armed Forces and Veterans, who are responsible for ensuring this policy is implemented.
+Additionally, every NHS Board has in place a Champion for Armed Forces and Veterans, responsible for ensuring this policy is implemented.

 Armed Forces and Veterans Joint Group

-We established the Armed Forces and Veterans Joint Group in 2009 to monitor the progress of commitments relating to the armed forces and veterans community.
+The Armed Forces Personnel and Veterans Health Joint Group (“the Joint Group”) monitors the progress of commitments relating to the health of the armed forces and veterans community.

-The group includes representatives from a wide range of stakeholders, including the armed forces, veterans' organisations and charities, NHSScotland, and the Scottish Government, and is chaired by the Director-General Health and Social Care/Chief Executive of NHSScotland.
+Both groups includes representatives from a wide range of stakeholders, including the armed forces, veterans' organisations and charities, NHSScotland, NHS and Local Authority Armed Forces and Veterans Champions and the Scottish Government.

 Improving NHS support for armed forces personnel and veterans